 - Recycling: Recycling sort activities are easy to do and go a long way in giving children lifelong skills.

 - Construction Worker: Construction Worker Pretend Play from Crayons and Freckles

 - Community Helper Stick Puppets with FREE Printables from First Palette.
 I can’t wait to do this one with my sons.

 Thank you for choosing to read this post today.
-Please leave a comment, I love hearing from you, and share this post with your social network.
 I hope that we inspired you today.

 For more ideas on how to get children connected & involved in their communities, please check out Service Projects for Young Children